shoui520/CF-SV7-Linux/README.md

 ```
 Gives you back 220MB of RAM on idle.

+### Use simple themes and customizations.
+Using default Breeze things is the best for performance.
+Avoid using themes and decorations that have complex effects such as blur and transparency to minimize memory and CPU usage.
+In general, the default Breeze stuff isn't hacked together with SVG and QML, it's native C++ so it's faster.
 ### Misc tweaks

 malloc tuning: Qt apps respond well to MALLOC_ARENA_MAX=2 in your environment. glibc's default creates one arena per core which wastes virtual memory.
 On an 8-thread CPU that's 8 arenas × 64MB each of reserved address space that looks like memory usage in top even if it's not all resident.